sparkney/danceguide/index.md

 * Easier to become a full-stack web developer.
 * Ideally, the web development team can focus on a single programming language.
 * One language means better communication between front-end and back-end programmers.
-* Ideally, future proof, since the API is not dependent on the underlying technologies.
 * Possibility to use all features in advanced modern Java IDEs.
 * Inherently simple architecture that anyone with just some Java skills will understand.
 * No need to load huge CSS or JavaScript libraries or plugins.